robin-hartmann/MyFS/docs/spec.md

     - ...its own nlink: `2`
     - ...a file's nlink: `1`
 - amount of opened files is limited to `NUM_OPEN_FILES`
-- trying to add, edit or delete files or adding a directory causes an error
+- throws `EACCES` when trying to add, edit or delete files or adding a directory
-    - `EROFS`
 - the following operations need to be implemented (minimum):
     - container
         - MyFS::fuseInit()